cfiet/cfiet.github.io/src/documents/posts/2014/bringing-back-eighties-with-emscripten-part3.html.md

 ```

 So, `SDL_DisplayFormat` is not implemented in Emscripten flavour of SDL.
 For a moment I thought that
 this is as far as I get - no function means no function.
-I could try to implement missing functionality
+I could try to implement missing functionality,
 but as I\`m not an expert in SDL this would probably require a lot of effort.
 However, poking around
-sources of Emscripten version of SDL, I found an implemented function `SDL_DisplayFormatAlpha`.
+sources of Emscripten version of SDL, I found an implementation of function `SDL_DisplayFormatAlpha`.
 Googling revealed that it works and that it most probably ignore the alpha channel for now, so I
-decided to give it a try and [replaced all the occurences ofSDL_DisplayFormat](https://github.com/cfiet/gnurobbo/commit/0cdcf6c76d0dda98fbc234784f063d145cd126e4).
+decided to give it a try and [replaced all the occurences of `SDL_DisplayFormat`](https://github.com/cfiet/gnurobbo/commit/0cdcf6c76d0dda98fbc234784f063d145cd126e4).

-After recompilation and page refresh I was welcomed with same old white screen, but the JS console error has changed.
+After recompilation and page refresh I was welcomed with same white screen, but the JS console error has changed.
 ```
 uncaught exception: Mix_QuerySpec: TODO
 ```

 So, another unsupported function.
 This one however seemed to be connected to the sound subsystem, so I decided to
-[just remove it](https://github.com/cfiet/gnurobbo/commit/ba2809dcf807075bc332f9391d64ba0b7073b28c), accepting lack of in-game sounds in the end.
+[just remove it](https://github.com/cfiet/gnurobbo/commit/ba2809dcf807075bc332f9391d64ba0b7073b28c), accepting lack of in-game sounds.

 Compile, refresh and error again.
 ```